 By Thomas J. Urban

-In its fiscal year-end report, The Securities and Exchange Commission (SEC) announced that it has experienced its highest level of fraud cases, to date, involving would-be investment advisors or investment companies.
+In its fiscal year-end report, The Securities and Exchange Commission (SEC) announced that it has experienced its highest level of investment advisor fraud cases, to date, involving would-be investment advisors or investment companies.
 Here are a few scams to be on the lookout for so you’re sure you don’t fall prey to them.

 According to the SEC, one of the scams that has been increasing in popularity and one which investors have been registering more and more complaints about, is known as the “advance fee fraud.”
 An advance fee fraud occurs when an investor is told they’re required to pay fees before they actually receive stock, money, or other proceeds.
 These payments might be characterized in a number of different ways ranging from a deposit or processing fee to an underwriting fee, administrative fee, commission, or tax.
 A common practice is for those claiming they are legitimate investment advisors to gain an investor’s buy-in by instructing them to wire advance fees to escrow agents or lawyers which, in turn, gives those investors a false sense of security.